rust-lang/rfcs/text/0000-min-rust-version.md

 error.
 Although this check can be disabled with `--no-rust-check` option.

 `rust` field should respect the following minimal requirements:
-- value should be equal to "stable", "nigthly" or to a version in semver format ("1.50" is a valid value and implies "1.50.0")
+- value should be equal to "stable", "nightly" or to a version in semver format ("1.50" is a valid value and implies "1.50.0")
 - version should not be bigger than the current stable toolchain
 - version should not be smaller than 1.27 (version in which  `package.rust` field became a warning instead of an error)

 `rust` will be a required field.
-For crates uploaded before introduction of this feature 2015 edition crates will imply `rust="1.0"` and 2018 ediiton will imply `rust = "1.30"`.
+For crates uploaded before introduction of this feature 2015 edition crates will imply `rust="1.0"` and 2018 edition will imply `rust = "1.30"`.

 It will be an error to use `rust="1.27"` and `edition="2018"`, but `rust="1.40"` and `edition="2015"` is a valid combination.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation